RayyanX95/ClipNest/README.md

-# Advanced Clipboard Manager for macOS - Simple Version
+# ClipNest for macOS - Simple Version

-A simple yet functional clipboard Nest for macOS that monitors clipboard changes and provides a searchable history with favorites.
+A simple yet functional ClipNest clipboard manager for macOS that monitors clipboard changes and provides a searchable history with favorites.

 ## Features (Simple Version)